dateparser – python parser for human readable dates

 datetime.datetime(2017, 3, 10, 15, 55, 39, 579667, tzinfo=<StaticTzInfo 'EST'>)

-If date has no timezone name/abbreviation or offset, you can specify it using TIMEZONE setting.
+If the date has no timezone name/abbreviation or offset, you can specify it using the TIMEZONE setting:

 >>> parse('January 12, 2012 10:00 PM', settings={'TIMEZONE': 'US/Eastern'})